My Account

 Learn the difference between a bully using an Instagram post to engage in cyberbullying and a negative comment from a fellow classmate.
 Learn what cyberbullying is so that you, and your students, can identify it properly.

 Parents and teachers who are easy to talk to — trusted communication partners — are often approached earlier by the victim in a bullying situation.
-Assure your students they can come to you to be heard.
+Assure your students that they can come to you to be heard.

 A child who was once always being scolded for being on their phone in class, and who now suddenly isn’t, likely has a reason for the behavior change.
 Another sign is deleted accounts, such as suddenly finding a student MIA in a class Facebook or Instagram group.